ahmadsultani/ahmadsultani/README.md

-1st year in Informatics Engineering.
-I'm into mobile and web development, data science, machine learning, cyber security, etc.
+"A person who pursue clean and neat code, also an efficiency seeker" I'm into mobile and web development, interested in machine learning.

 How to reach me:
 ahmadsultanidayanullah@gmail.com